China's coffee demand is growing explosively.

 Thanks to the significant increase in export turnover and high prices, Vietnam's coffee market share in China has also changed positively.
 If in 2023, Vietnam's market share accounted for only 9.44%, by 2024, this figure had increased to 12.62%.
 This helped Vietnam surpass Ethiopia to become the third largest coffee supplier to the Chinese market, behind only Brazil and Colombia.

-China – A great potential market for Vietnamese coffee
+China – A huge potential market for Vietnamese coffee

 The change in consumption trends in China brings great opportunities for the Vietnamese coffee industry.
-According to forecasts, China's coffee consumption demand will continue to increase strongly in the coming years, especially in the high-end coffee segment.
-This requires Vietnamese export enterprises to:
+According to forecasts, China's demand for coffee will continue to increase strongly in the coming years, especially in the high-end coffee segment.
+This poses a requirement for Vietnamese export enterprises to:

 Improve product quality, especially deep-processed coffee lines to meet Chinese consumer tastes.